Dealing with Skunks

 What to do if a skunk sprays you or your pet

 You can buy a skunk odor remover or make your own at home.
 If you choose to purchase one, we recommend Nature’s Miracle Skunk Odor Remover, available at the Pasadena Humane Society & SPCA’s Shelter Shop.
+For more tips on what to do if your pet is sprayed by a skunk, download this PDF.

 This remedy can be used on both pets and humans that have been sprayed.